-Social norms are usually useful things to have—these give us roadmaps for all kinds of social situations, and provide a common foundation for members of a given culture or society to base their interactions on.
-However, social norms can also be exploited to manipulate people’s behavior—for example, by companies or salespeople trying to persuade potential customers to buy something.
+Social norms are usually useful parameters—they give us roadmaps for all kinds of social situations, and provide a common foundation for members of a given culture or society to base their interactions on.
+However, social norms can also be exploited to manipulate people’s behavior—for example, companies or salespeople can use these norms to try to persuade customers to make various purchases.
 Common sales tactics, such as the “door-in-the-face” technique, are designed to leverage social norms to elicit the desired behavior from somebody.

 In some situations, our tendency to follow social norms can veer into conformity, leading us to behave in harmful ways, or holding us back from taking action.
-The desire to “fit in,” and to avoid being the one who goes against the grain, can stifle dissenting opinions, and give rise to pluralistic ignorance, where we don’t realize many other people privately disagree with something, or hold a different attitude than the majority.
+The desire to “fit in,” and to avoid being the one who goes against the grain, can stifle dissenting opinions.
+More importantly, norms can give rise to pluralistic ignorance, where we don’t realize many other people privately disagree with something or hold a different attitude than the majority.

 Why it happens

-Beyond the general tendency for people to act in the same way others do, there are a few specific norms that often guide people’s behavior (at least in Western societies, where most of the relevant research has been conducted), such as the norm of reciprocity—the fact that we usually feel compelled to return the favor when somebody else does something nice for us.
+Beyond the general tendency for people to act in the same way others do, there are a few specific norms that often guide people’s behavior, such as the norm of reciprocity—the fact that we usually feel compelled to return the favor when somebody else does something nice for us.

 In one experiment demonstrating the power of reciprocity, participants were told that the study was about “cognitive perceptual skills,” and were given various tasks to complete.
 At some point during the experiment, a confederate—somebody posing as a participant who was actually in on the experiment—got up to use the restroom.
-For half of the participants, she came back with a bottle of water, as a favor.
-Later, the confederate asked the participant if they would be willing to complete a survey for a research project, giving them a copy of the survey and telling them where they could go to drop it off.
+She returned with several water bottles, which she dolled out to half of the participants.
+Later, the confederate asked the participants if they would be willing to complete a survey for a research project.
 Participants who had received a water bottle from the confederate were significantly more likely to fill out the survey, returning the favor.3

 It’s clear that social norms can have a strong influence on our behavior.
 But why is this the case?
 In situations where we’re less familiar with what’s going on, and we feel less certain about how we’re supposed to act, we might follow the behaviors of others simply because it’s our best bet.
 But most of the time, our adherence to social norms has more to do with evolutionary pressures, and with our desire to see ourselves in a certain light.